w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 ## Header value

-This section uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234](https://tools.ietf.org/html/rfc5234), including the DIGIT rule from that document.
-It also includes the OWS rule from [RFC7230](https://www.rfc-editor.org/info/rfc7230).
+This section uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234](https://tools.ietf.org/html/rfc5234), including [the DIGIT rule in appendix B.1 for RFC 5234](https://tools.ietf.org/html/rfc5234#appendix-B.1).
+It also includes [the OWS rule from RFC 7230 Section 3.2.3](https://tools.ietf.org/html/rfc7230#section-3.2.3).

+`DIGIT` rule defines number `0`-`9`.

+The `OWS` rule defines an optional whitespace.
+It is used where zero or more whitespace characters might appear.
+When it is preferred to improve readability - a sender SHOULD generate the optional whitespace as a single space; otherwise, a sender SHOULD NOT generate optional whitespace.
+See details in corresponding RFC.

 ```
 dictionary  = dict-member 0*128( OWS "," OWS dict-member )